 In 2017, Canada’s Atlantic provinces launched a new immigration program designed to stimulate economic growth in the region.
 The program is considered a pilot program, meaning it’s the first of its kind and is subject to change.
 This program aims to accept a maximum number of 2,000 new immigrants each year, with quotas increasing to 4,000 by 2020.

 The Atlantic Immigration Pilot program is unique because it allows designated employers from the Atlantic provinces to hire foreign nationals without obtaining a Labor Market Impact Assessment (LMIA).
-The designated employers assist eligible foreign nationals with the submission of permanent residency applications and long-term settlement.
+The designated employers assist eligible foreign nationals with the submission of permanent residency applications and long-term settlements.
 Canada’s Atlantic provinces include New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.

 Business Immigration Programs